StaPH-B/docker-builds/build-files/vadr/1.6.4/README.md

 Additional information: |

-This image only contains the default Caliciviridae models (including Norovirus virus) and a set of Flaviviridae models (including Dengue virus).
+This image only contains the default Caliciviridae models (including Norovirus virus) and Flaviviridae models (including Dengue virus).

 Flaviviridae model files are located at `/opt/vadr/vadr-models-flavi/` within the container filesystem.
 To use these models, please specify the 2 options: `v-annotate.pl --mdir /opt/vadr/vadr-models-flavi/ --mkey flavi`.